Trails (series): Spin-offs and other media

 Trails has seen several spin-offs and works in other types of media, including manga, audio dramas, and anime.
 Ys vs. Trails in the Sky is a crossover fighting game featuring characters from Trails and Falcom's Ys series.
 It was released exclusively in Japan in July 2010 but received an English fan translation patch in October 2021.
-The Legend of Nayuta: Boundless Trails was released in Japan in July 2012 and is scheduled for release worldwide in 2023.
+The Legend of Nayuta: Boundless Trails was released in Japan in July 2012 and worldwide in 2023.
 It does not take place within Zemuria and also differs from the rest of the series by being an action role-playing game.
-The Legend of Heroes: Akatsuki no Kiseki is a Japanese-only gacha game developed by UserJoy Technology.
+The Legend of Heroes: Trails at Sunrise is a Japanese-only gacha game developed by UserJoy Technology.
 It was first released in 2016 as a browser game before being ported to several other platforms.

-An original video animation adaptation of Trails in the Sky SC was produced by Kinema Citrus; part one released in November 2011 while the second was released in February 2012.
+An original video animation adaptation of Trails in the Sky SC was produced by Kinema Citrus; part one was released in November 2011 while the second was released in February 2012.
 They were licensed by Sentai Filmworks for release in North America that same year.
-The Legend of Heroes: Trails of Cold Steel – Northern War, an anime television series by Tatsunoko Production, began airing in January 2023.
+A 12-episode anime series produced by Tatsunoko Production, The Legend of Heroes: Trails of Cold Steel – Northern War, aired in early 2023.
+A mobile game based on the anime was released in Japan in December 2023 and worldwide in May 2024.

 Several manga adaptations of games in the series have been released.
 Trails in the Sky also received a novelization.
 Other manga, such as The Legend of Heroes: Trails from Zero Pre-Story -The Ring of Judgment- and Trails in the Sky Gaiden: The Tale of Loewe, are original works that provide backstory to certain characters.
 Several characters from the series also appeared in Minna Atsumare!
 Falcom Gakuen, a four-part comedy manga which later saw two short anime adaptations in the mid-2010s.

 Audio drama adaptations of the games have also been produced, with a few set between the games and filling in details glossed over.
 Transcripts of two Trails of Cold Steel dramas were translated by Xseed Games and published online as promotional material for Trails of Cold Steel II.
-A musical stage play based on Trails of Cold Steel ran in January 2017.
+A 2.5D musical based on Trails of Cold Steel ran in January 2017.
+The Legend of Heroes: Trails of Destiny, a tabletop game designed by Promethium Books, was released in 2024.
+A trading card game by TCG Corporation was released in Japan in November 2024.